jtannas/katachi/docs/PHILOSOPHY.md

 ## Be Reliable

-- Extensively test all code
+- Extensively test all code to ensure it works as expected.
+- Use static analysis tools to catch bugs before they happen.
+- Use CI to ensure that the code works on all supported platforms.
 - Eliminate dependencies whenever possible so we're less vulnerable to outside influences.

 ## Be Ruthless To Systems.
 Be Kind To People